 Normative studies agree on how climate change impacts various aspects of city life.
 Evidence in a study of the Maldives by Moosa et al. (2020) shows there is significant disparity in location-based climate change outcomes.
-They emphasised the implications of their study to culture, employment, food production, economic output, and mobility patterns.
-Su, Li, and Qiu 2023, posit that mobility may increase propensity for opportunistic urban crimes resulting from density, mixing, and movement of a diversity of people public transport nodes (Brantingham & Brantingham, 1995; Felson, 2003; Madensen & Eck, 2012), with existing research finding that the impact to the surrounding increasingly urbanised environments was not inconsequential (Loukaitou-Sideris et al., 2002; Moreira & Ceccato, 2021; Newton et al., 2014).
+They emphasised the implications of their study to culture, employment, food production, mobility patterns, and economic output.
+Accordingly, it is incumbent on governments across the world to improve long-term decisioning in respect of regional planning and development.
+This must be done with cognisance of paucity of arable land and spikes in resource demand and in relation to population growth.